-- Most forest NCS can cost \$10-20 per ton carbon dioxide equivalent (tCO2e), while agricultural NCS range from \$25-100/tCO2e (Figure 1). - Increasing forest management in northern Maine along with avoided conversion and afforestation across the state could yield about 5.3 million tCO2e/yr in additional carbon sequestration at a cost of \$15/tCO2e. - Applying balanced but mixed management can increase forest carbon and maintain a sustainable timber supply. - Maine farmers could amend soil with biochar, reduce tillage intensity, plant riparian buffers, and adopt anaerobic digesters to mitigate nearly 1.5 times the sector's current emissions at a cost of \$33/tCO2e. - Implementing a mix of these NCS has the potential to make Maine carbon neutral by 2045 or earlier.
+- Most forest management NCS practices can be implemented at a cost of \$10-20 per ton carbon dioxide equivalent (tCO2e), while agricultural NCS are in the range of \$25-\$100/tCO2e (Figure 1). - Increasing the intensity of active forest management in northern Maine along with avoided conversion and afforestation across the state could yield about 4.5 million tCO2e/yr in additional carbon sequestration at a cost of \$64 million/yr or \$14/tCO2e.

+- Applying a balanced but mixed management approach can increase forest carbon and maintain a sustainable timber supply. - Maine farmers could amend soil with biochar, reduce tillage intensity, plant riparian buffers, and construct and utilize anaerobic digesters to manage dairy manure waste, mitigating up to 786,000 tCO2e/yr in GHG emissions or about double the sector's current annual emissions, at an average cost of \$34/tCO2e. - Implementing a mix of these NCS across the state has the potential to make Maine carbon neutral or net zero by 2045.